COVID-19 update for customers

 Our Financial Wellbeing and Customer Accounts teams are ready to help as much as they can, and we would encourage you to talk to us about your financial situation if you are worried.

 We have a money advice tool that can help you to budget for rent and other charges, food and utilities.
 The Department for Work and Pensions has issued guidance about claiming support through Universal Credit.
-You can also visit our website pages for advice about Universal Credit, the government’s 80% pay furlough scheme and guidance if you are self-employed.

 The Quids In! magazine, which we provide free to our customers, has updated its website to offer a host of money advice, tips and support.